OctopusDeploy/docs/docs/key-concepts/environments/machine-policies.md

-A *healthy* deployment target completes a health check without any errors or warnings.
-A deployment target that is *healthy with warnings* completes a health check but encounters a non-critical failure during the health check.
-An *unhealthy* deployment target completes a health check but encounters a critical failure while running the health check script.
-An *unavailable* deployment target is not contactable by Octopus during a health check.
+A *healthy*Â deployment target completes a health check without any errors or warnings. Â A deployment target that is *healthy with warnings*Â completes a health check but encounters a non-critical failure during the health check. Â An *unhealthy*Â deployment target completes a health check but encounters a critical failure while running the health check script. Â An *unavailable*Â deployment target is not contactable by Octopus during a health check.

 A health check script can set the status of a target by returning a non-zero exit code or by writing a service message during the health check.
-Tentacle deployment targets can use *Write-Warning*, *Write-Error* and *Fail-HealthCheck* to convey a healthy with warnings or unhealthy status:
+Tentacle deployment targets can use *Write-Warning*,Â *Write-Error*Â and *Fail-HealthCheck* to convey a healthy with warnings or unhealthy status:

 **Tentacle health check service messages**